adeojoemmanuel/monexjs_dev/readme.md

 # MonexJs development

-javascript server and mongodb admin manager
+javascript server and mongodb admin manager.  more like xampp for JS

 ## Getting Started